ColgateUniversityComputerScience/cosc101text/conditionals.rst

    even if you have), read the Wikipedia page for detail on related games, and programs (and robots) that have been built to play
    RPS: http://en.wikipedia.org/wiki/Rock-paper-scissors.

+.. todo:: New exercises: do some accumulator pattern to remove tags
+          from a string.

+.. rubric:: Footnotes